ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 and $N_2$ due to the each of the three different kinds of radiative processes was proportional to a coefficient that generalized the underlying stochastic quantum process happening.
-The coefficients for each of the three processes, shown in +@fig:einsteincoefficients, are now referred to as the Einstein coefficients.
+The coefficients for each of the three processes, shown in {+@fig:einsteincoefficients}, are now referred to as the Einstein coefficients.

 <!--A21-->